cielavenir/rtipc/README.md

 ## License Note (also for contributors)

-The license is the same as etherlab rtipc.

-That means, if they (somehow) move to more permissive license, this binding license will be changed accordingly.
+Licensed under LGPL/MIT so that if etherlab rtipc license is changed to more permissive one this binding can follow the change.

+As long as etherlab rtipc is licensed under LGPL, **the USER of this binding should consider it as LGPL-only.**

-On the otherhand, if they unfortunately move to GPL, I will stop supporting this binding.
+(On the otherhand, if they unfortunately move to GPL, I will stop supporting this binding.)

-(Note sure if licensing in LGPL/MIT dual is safer though...)